ASG-KU Soldiers at The English School in Kuwait City, March, 2023

 As part of the American volunteer delegation for an international fair day, Area Support Group - Kuwait Soldiers led by Command Sgt.
 Maj.
-Leon Black, NCOIC, ASG-KU, put on a kid-friendly boot camp at The English School, Kuwait City, Kuwait, March 17, 2023.
+Leon Black, NCOIC, ASG-KU, invite students to race through an obstacle course in a child-friendly boot camp at The English School, Kuwait City, Kuwait, March 17, 2023.
 Alongside booths representing over 50 countries to share national customs, fun facts, and treats, the Soldiers turn the school playground into an obstacle course, teach the NATO alphabet, and help participants of all ages try on the advanced combat helmet and improved outer tactical vest.

 |Date Taken: